Early Views of the San Fernando Valley

 The construction near the top middle-right is the Topanga Plaza Mall being built and the street just beyond it is Topanga Canyon Blvd.

 (ca. 1964)* – Topanga Plaza's new May Co. anchor store shortly after its opening.
-Photo: Valley Relics Museum
+Photo courtesy of Valley Relics Museum

 (1964)^ – View showing a full parking lot in front of the newly completed May Company at Topanga Plaza Mall.
 Photo courtesy Gruen Associates